When you start a new sport, it can seem pretty daunting, and the amount of information can be overwhelming. Luckily help is at hand.

 About the Carp

-Let’s briefly cover all the kinds of carp you can run into depending on your geographical location and the body of water your choosing to fish.
-You can see a detailed version of each kind of carp in my how big do carp get a blog post that was linked to in the paragraph above.
+Let’s briefly cover all the kinds of Carp you can run into depending on your geographical location and the body of water you choose to fish.

 Here’s a quick reference guide at the different carp species according to Wikipedia.